DrInventor/RO-sim/README.md

 ## Documentation

-A detailed description of the approach will be abailabe at (http://drinventor.eu/documents.html)
+A detailed description of the approach will be available at (http://drinventor.eu/documents.html)

 ## Contributors ##